Nationals vs. Tigers Player Props Betting Odds

 |0

-- Javier Baez has 36 hits with six doubles, three home runs, eight walks and 19 RBI.
-He's also stolen three bases.
+- Spencer Torkelson has 38 hits with 10 doubles, four home runs, 11 walks and 20 RBI.
+He's also stolen one base.

 |Opponent